TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

 Full credit to creators of borrowed scripts/software (TestToCue, mergechapters.py, direnhanced, ffmpeg, mp4chaps, rubycue, mp3directcut)

-Not everything that is needed is included in this repository, will also need Ruby, python, rubycue gem and its associated gems, mp3directcut, ffmpeg (obviously), mp3tag
+Not everything that is needed is included in this repository, will also need Ruby, python, rubycue gem and its associated gems, mp3directcut, ffmpeg (obviously), mp3tag, rxrepl

 Any suggestions on how to improve process is appreciated